Meysam-shirdel/NLP-Vision-Image-Captioning/README.md

 ## 3. The Proposed Method
-Here, the proposed approach for solving the problem is detailed.
-It covers the algorithms, techniques, or deep learning models to be applied, explaining how they address the problem and why they were chosen.

 Most Basic Image Captioning systems use an encoder-decoder framework where an image as input is transformed into a feature vector by the encoder and then decoded into a text sequence by the decoder.